keenmisty/WRF/README.md

 WRF
 ===

-learnning the Weather Research and Forecasting Model
+Scripts to learn the Weather Research and Forecasting Model

 this is a note for me.